Facts about the animal kingdom

 Dolphin Mating and Reproduction

-Dolphins are thought to be very sociable and even friendly animals.
-We can see this by their gregarious nature, creating complex social dynamics in their pods.
-We also know of various instances where dolphins have built personal relationships with humans.
+Dolphins are very social animals and are even considered friendly to humans.
+However, this can obscure the complexity of dolphin behavior.
+Their gregarious nature creates complex social dynamics in their pods.
 While they have the potential to be friendly, we should not consider them frivolous animals.
 They exhibit some of the greatest intelligence in all the animal kingdom and limiting their characteristics is to do them a disservice.

 One of the most fascinating ways we can see this intelligence at work is when we look at dolphins mating.
 The structure and behaviors carried out during reproduction reveal how complex these aquatic mammals are.
 AnimalWised looks into dolphin mating and reproduction so you can see just why this is.